grikdotnet/docker-patterns/1.nginx-acme.sh-healthcheck/README.md

 * Use a self-signed certificate in a local develpment environment
 * Support IPv6 in production
 * Health-check for Nginx service in a container in production
+* A standalone solution, independent from host, cron or other services

 Problems:
 * Nginx can't issue ACME certificates and docker does not provide tools for periodical jobs to renew certificates